Connie Mack: Managerial career

 He also looked for players with quiet and disciplined personal lives, having seen many players in his playing days destroy themselves and their teams through heavy drinking.
 Mack himself never drank; before the 1910 World Series he asked all his players to "take the pledge" not to drink during the Series.
 When Topsy Hartsel told Mack he needed a drink the night before the final game, Mack told him to do what he thought best, but in these circumstances "if it was me, I'd die before I took a drink."

 In any event, his managerial style was not tyrannical but easygoing.
 He never imposed curfews or bed checks, and made the best of what he had.
 Rube Waddell was the best pitcher and biggest gate attraction of Mack's first decade as the A's manager, so he put up with his drinking and general unreliability for years, until it began to bring the team down and the other players asked Mack to get rid of Waddell.

+Unlike most other baseball managers, Mack chose to wear a business suit and overcoat in the dugout rather than a team uniform.

 Mack's strength as a manager was finding the best players, teaching them well and letting them play.
 "He did not believe that baseball revolved around managerial strategy."
 He was "one of the first managers to work on repositioning his fielders" during the game, often directing the outfielders to move left or right, play shallow or deep, by waving his rolled-up scorecard from the bench.
 After he became well known for doing this, he often passed his instructions to the fielders by way of other players, and simply waved his scorecard as a feint.

 James summed up Mack's managerial approach as follows: he favored a set lineup, did not generally platoon hitters; preferred young players to veterans and power hitters to those with high batting averages; did not often pinch-hit, use his bench players or sacrifice much (even so, the A's led the league in sacrifice bunts in 1909, 1911 and 1914); believed in "big-inning" offense rather than small ball; and very rarely issued an intentional walk.

 Over the course of his career, he had nine pennant-winning teams spanning three peak periods or "dynasties."
 His original team, with players such as Rube Waddell, Ossee Schrecongost, and Eddie Plank, won the pennant in 1902 (when there was no World Series) and 1905.
 They lost the 1905 World Series to the New York Giants (four games to one, all shutouts, with Christy Mathewson hurling three shutouts for a record 27 scoreless innings in one World Series).
 During that season, Giants manager John McGraw said that Mack had "a big white elephant on his hands" with the Athletics.
 Mack defiantly adopted the white elephant as the team's logo, which the Athletics still use today.